ericvicenti/csr-gen/README.md

 ### Parameters

+* outputDir, directory to create the keys in, defaults to os.tmpdir()
+* read, bool, should the files get read for the callback to get the key and CSR
+* destroy, bool, should the files be destroyed after they have been read
 * company, defaults to the domain
 * country, 2 letter country code, defaults to 'US'
 * state, default: "California"